Sebastian-Fitzner/presentation-veams-in-20-minutes/README.md

-## PG Methodology Slides | version="1.0.0-11"
+## Veams presentation in german

 ---------------------------------------------------

 ## Overview

-Slides for PG Methodology in german.
+Slides for Veams in german.
 The presentation is still in progress.

 Translation will be released soon.